ashishtele/Deep_Learning_Class_Jeff/README.md

 `Question:` Mini-batch as powers of 2?

 `Answer:` Many vectorized operation implementations work faster when their inputs are sized in powers of 2.
 Mini-batch is a hyperparameter but it is not very common to cross-validate it.
 It is usually based on memory constraints (if any), or set to some value, e.g. 32, 64 or 128.

+`Question:` What are the drawbacks of Sigmoid activation function?

+`Answer:` 1.
+Sigmoids saturate and kill gradients.
+If the initial weights are too large then most neurons would become saturated and the network will barely learn.
+          2. Sigmoid outputs are not zero-centered.
+This could introduce undesirable zig-zagging dynamics in the gradient updates for the weigthts.